 What would you like to focus on?

-Is there something that you would like to create or build in your life?
+Is there something you would like to create or build in your life?

-Think of your intention as a way of reminding yourself why you choose to meditate.
+Think of your intention as a reminder of why you choose to meditate.

 Simply notice the sensation of the breath as it enters and leaves the nostrils.